pymc-devs/pytensor/doc/extending/creating_a_numba_jax_op.rst

 -------------------
 .. tab-set::

-    .. tab-item:: JAX/Numba
+    .. tab-item:: JAX

-        Test that your registered `Op` is working correctly by adding tests to the appropriate test suites in PyTensor (e.g. in ``tests.link.jax`` and one of the modules in ``tests.link.numba``).
+        Test that your registered `Op` is working correctly by adding tests to the appropriate test suites in PyTensor (e.g. in ``tests.link.jax``).
         The tests should ensure that your implementation can handle the appropriate types of inputs and produce outputs equivalent to `Op.perform`.
         Check the existing tests for the general outline of these kinds of tests.
-In most cases, a helper function can be used to easily verify the correspondence between a JAX/Numba implementation and its `Op`.
+In most cases, a helper function can be used to easily verify the correspondence between a Numba implementation and its `Op`.

         For example, the :func:`compare_jax_and_py` function streamlines the steps involved in making comparisons with `Op.perform`.